josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 # Display a selection list

-In this page, you'll expand the Tour of Heroes application to display a list of heroes, and allow users to select a hero and display the hero's details.
+In this page, you will expand the Tour of Heroes application to display a list of heroes, and allow users to select a hero and display the details of the hero.

 <div class="alert is-helpful">